-- 1. Connect the calibration kit sample tubing along with the tubing clamp to the fitting on the gas collection bag. - 2.
+- 1. Connect the calibration kit sample tubing to the fitting on the gas collection bag. - 2.
 Connect the sample tubing from the gas collection bag to the inlet line at or near the INLET fitting.

-Allow the sample draw pump to draw out any residual gas in the gas collection bag.
+Allow the sample-draw pump to draw out any residual gas in the gas collection bag.